vncntvandriessche/cheatsheets/awk.md

         <statement || && ... statement> {}

-#### Range pattern: Defines a beginning of a specific occurence and the end, statements get executed within said range
+#### Range pattern: Defines a beginning of a specific occurrence and the end, statements get executed within said range

         begpat, endpat {}